 Top

-Living with debt can be stressful.
-When you fall behind on payments, you will likely start receiving angry calls from creditors.
-Sooner or later, you will face threats of foreclosure, repossession, collection lawsuits, or wage garnishments.
-Filing for bankruptcy can help you avoid these outcomes.
+Living with debt can be overwhelming.
+If you fall behind on payments, creditors might call repeatedly.
+Eventually, you could face threats of foreclosure, repossession, collection lawsuits, or wage garnishments.
+Filing for bankruptcy offers a proven way to prevent these outcomes.

 You do not have to face your debt alone.
-Get the help and guidance you need from The Law Offices of David C. Meltzer, PLLC by calling (904) 418-7454 or contacting us online.
+Speak with a bankruptcy attorney in Jacksonville at The Law Offices of David C. Meltzer, PLLC.
+Call (904) 418-7454 or contact us online.

 Filing for Bankruptcy in Jacksonville, FL